Slowbro213/IntTest/README.md

 This project is a frontend implementation challenge completed as part of an internship application.
 The task was to replicate a Figma-based design into a fully functional, responsive webpage using **pure HTML, CSS, and JavaScript**—with an emphasis on a smooth, looping product **carousel** and responsive layout for desktop and mobile.

+## 🎨 Live Demo

+You can view the live demo of the carousel on [GitHub Pages](https://slowbro213.github.io/IntTest/).

 ## 📸 Features